anagha-google/spark-on-gcp-s8s/README.md

 The intended audience is Google Customer Engineers but anyone with access to GCP can try the lab modules just as well.

 ### Prerequisites
-The lab covers setup in Argolis, therefore Argolis enablement is prerequisite
+The lab covers setup in **Argolis**, therefore Argolis enablement is prerequisite

 ### Goal
 (a) Just enough knowledge of serverless Spark on GCP powered by Dataproc to field customer conversations & questions, (b) completed setup in Argolis for serverless Spark, (c) basic/quickstart demos and knowledge of how to run them and (d) knowledge of resources for serverless Spark on GCP.